The Inception of MadArt

 Tim Detweiler has spent his career working in museums and arts organizations.
-In his last two positions, he focused on advocating for Northwest artist in his roles as the Executive Director of the Museum of Northwest Art and the James & Janie Washington Foundation.
+In his last two positions, he focused on advocating for Northwest artists in his roles as the Executive Director of the Museum of Northwest Art and the James & Janie Washington Foundation.
 He has consistently pushed for more recognition past and present Northwest artists in the art world.

 Detweiler teaches in the University of Washington’s Museum Studies Certificate Program on Exhibit Design and Planning.
 He has also worked at the Chesapeake Maritime Museum, the Reading Public Museum, the Washington State History Museum, and the Museum of Flight.

-Born in Connecticut and raised in Pennsylvania, Tim has been part of the Northwest art scene since he moved to the Northwest in 1997.
+Born in Connecticut and raised in Pennsylvania, Tim has been part of the Northwest art scene since he moved to the area in 1997.